How does antibiotic resistance happen? Bacteria develop the ability to survive an antibiotic, which is then passed on to future generations.

 The fourth way is by preventing the bacteria from synthesizing protein.
 All cells need proteins, and some antibiotics can build up in a bacterium and shut off the protein chains.
 Without the protein, the cells cannot do anything, and they die.

 So, how does antibiotic resistance happen?
 Antibiotic resistance is a perfect example of evolution.
-Bacteria kill most bacteria, most of the time.
+Antibiotics kill most bacteria, most of the time.
 However, occasionally, there will be a bacterium that accidentally has a mutation that allows it to survive whatever method the antibiotic is using to kill it.
 All of the unmutated bacteria die, but the new version survives and it reproduces, passing on its mutation.
 Et voila, a new strain of bacteria that is immune to the antibiotic.

 Here are some examples.
 Gram-negative bacteria have evolved an outer membrane that lets them keep antibiotics out.
 Pseudomonas aeruginosa bacteria have evolved a pump to remove the antibiotic as it builds up inside them.
 Klebsiella pneumoniae bacteria have evolved enzymes that break down some antibiotics.
 Escherichia coli bacteria have evolved a compound on the outside of their cell wall so that antibiotics cannot latch on to them.
 There are many other examples.